pygame-community/pygame-ce/docs/README.md

 - Install Sphinx (`pip install Sphinx`)
 - Fork the pygame-ce repository, download and navigate to it in the terminal
 - Run `python setup.py docs`
-     - (Run `python -m pip install -U pip setuptools` first if `ModuleNotFoundError: No module named setuptool` occurs)
+     - (Run `python -m pip install -U pip setuptools` first if `ModuleNotFoundError: No module named setuptools` occurs)

 This will create a new folder under the `docs` folder.
 In `docs/generated`, you will find a local copy of the pygame documentation.